Table of Contents

 7. Are you ready for the responsibility of homeownership?

-There are costs and responsibilities with homeownership that most renters are not accustomed to, things the landlord took care of.
+There are costs and responsibilities with homeownership that most renters are not accustomed to, things the landlord takes care of.
 Home insurance, home maintenance and repair, appliance replacement, and home maintenance and repairs are all important considerations.
 Most experts suggest you save 1% of your home’s value every year.
 Saving for long-term projects, like replacing the roof or the HVAC system, will save you the emergency of the cost of replacement when there is a sudden breakdown of a major system, or the inevitable replacement because of age.

 Your home is probably the most expensive purchase you will make in your lifetime.
 It is a place to build your nest, both figuratively and literally…your financial nest egg.
 You will want to take care of the maintenance of your home regularly to maintain its best value throughout the years you own it.